ABCD-STUDY/eprime-data-clean/readme.md

 If requested, the script exports a clean, standard-format version of a particular E-Prime file.

-We include an additional script, abcd_get_eprime_datetime.m, to show the use of eprime_sprdsht_get.py from Matlab.
+We include an additional script, abcd_get_eprime_datetime.m, to show the use of eprime_sprdsht_get.py inside Matlab.

 ### Usage